 Phoenix, Arizona has a wealth of water real estate with lakes and rivers to delight the senses.
-White water rafting is perhaps the most popular water sport in the area, but you’d be surprised at just how much more these lakes and rivers have to offer.
+White water rafting is perhaps the most popular phoenix water sports, but you’d be surprised at just how much more these lakes and rivers have to offer.
 You can find vacation rentals and guided tours in the area or just head out on your own.

 Phoenix Events And Then Some

-Rafting on the Salt River is an exciting adventure for you and your family.
+Rafting on the Salt River is an exciting adventure for you and your family and one of the most thrilling Phoenix water sports.
 There are guided tours that run for half days, full day trips, and even week-long camping expeditions just about two and a half hours outside of Phoenix.
 There’s some world-class white water along this route, so this extreme adventure might not be for the faint of heart.
 With white water rafting, you have to work together with a crew in order to navigate the twists and turns of the Salt River.
 Peak times for white water rafting on the Salt River are during the Spring, so be sure to book your trip accordingly.

 You might not think that Phoenix is a premiere location for scuba diving, but you’d be mistaken.
 There are several dive schools located near N. Black Canyon Hwy and they have dive pools with top-rated diving instructors on hand to help you get certified or simply enjoy the underwater sport of diving.
 Lake Pleasant has excellent lake diving available and the average depth is 70 feet.
 You can practice here for a Pacific Ocean dive or explore the underwater reservoirs and caves that make this are so mysterious and magical.